-This e-journal aims to provide a much-needed multi-disciplinary platform for the dissemination of works investigating different aspects of historical and contemporary Singapore society.
+The s/pores e-journal provides a multi-disciplinary platform for the dissemination of works investigating different aspects of historical and contemporary Singapore society.
 Moving beyond statist perspectives, the journal encourages research that opens up space for recalibrating the status quo in Singapore.
-Possible fields of endeavour include:

 s/pores came about from the discussions among recently-returned Singaporean academics in 2007, none of whom were trained as specialists of Singapore as such.
 They were keen to be ‘home scholars’, defined by Thai historian Thongchai Winichakul as those whose works are read, debated, and become, in a sustained manner, part of the scholarly discourse and cultural politics of their home country.

-The initial issues will be managed by a collective.
-To get the journal off the ground, their responsibilities at this stage include writing for s/pores and soliciting for contributions.
-We hope to be inundated with submissions eventually.
+The initial issues have been managed by an editorial collective.
+To get the journal off the ground, the collective’s responsibilities included writing for s/pores and soliciting for contributions.
+The hope is to be inundated with submissions eventually.

-We aim to publish once every four months, but expect that s/pores will initially be a semi-annual affair.
-We hope that it will become a regular forum for thoughtful, constructive commentary which will appear bi-monthly or even monthly.
+The aim is to publish once every four months, but expect that s/pores will be a semi-annual affair.
+The collective’s hopes are that it will become a regular forum for thoughtful, constructive commentary which will appear bi-monthly or even monthly.